-Leah Natural Hairstyle of the week older woman and natural hair, Natural Hair, 4chair, Hair Damage, natural hair motivation, Hair Loss, giving, deserves, love❤️, long natural hair, hair growth, over 40 natural 0
+Leah Natural Hairstyle of the week long natural hair, hair growth, over 40 natural, older woman and natural hair, Natural Hair, 4chair, Hair Damage, natural hair motivation, Hair Loss, giving, deserves, love❤️ 0

 Three years ago–40 months to be more exact–I made the decision to cut off more than a decade’s worth of locs to continue a loose natural hair journey that I had begun back in 1993.
 I BCed or again to be more accurate, if you have locs, it’s called a Loc Chop.
 And once the deed was done, I had an “Oh crap?!” moment.
 Actually it’s fair to say that it’s been more than a moment since all of these months later, I still wonder was cutting off all of my hair the right decision for me at that time?